Scientific-Computing-Lab/gpuFLOPBench/README.md

 ```
 LD_LIBRARY_PATH=/usr/lib/llvm-18/lib:$LD_LIBRARY_PATH DATAPATH=$PWD/src/prna-cuda/data_tables python3 ./gatherData.py --outfile=roofline-data.csv 2>&1 | tee runlog.txt
 ```
+NOTE: This command should work out-of-the-box if you built a container using our Dockerfile.

 This will automatically invoke each of the built executables, using `ncu` (NVIDIA Nsight Compute) to profile each of the kernels in the executable.
 Some of the codes require files to be downloaded proir, this script takes care of the downloading process and makes sure that all the requested files are in place.
 The `DATAPATH` environment variable is only needed by `frna-cuda` and `prna-cuda`, so if you're not running those, you can drop it.